dabonetn/Apple2Card-Dan-CR-Board-/README.md

 * The reset triggers a wam-start, resets the DAN][ controller and immediately starts the firmware update.

 # SD Cards
 Either micro SD or micro SDHC cards may be used - with up to 32 GB capacity.
+Currently up to 128 ProDOS volumes per SD card are supported.
+To enable the use of the maximum number supported volumes, a **4GB SD card** is required.
+In fact, FAT-formatted SD cards would need to be slgihtly larger than 4GB, due to the file system overhead.
+However, you will rarely need all of these volumes, so 4GB is absolutely fine.

 Best performance is achieved with "Class 10" (or better) cards.
 "Class 4" (or lower) may result in slower disk access.